GoHighLevel

 1. Participation is voluntary, and the parties involved do not have an obligation to attend mediation meetings.

-2. Mediation meetings are best run if there is an effective structure.
+2. With an adequate structure, mediation meetings become more effective.
 All parties must identify their needs and get the opportunity to express themselves appropriately.

 3. There are no guarantees to avoiding court.
 Mediation is a great tool, but in some cases may not be enough to reach an internal solution.